Citroën DS

 The Citroën DS (/fr/) is a front mid-engined, front-wheel drive executive car manufactured and marketed by Citroën from 1955 to 1975, in fastback/sedan, wagon/estate, and convertible body configurations, across a single generation comprising three series.

-Marketed with a less expensive variant, the Citroën ID, the DS was known for its aerodynamic, futuristic body design; unorthodox, quirky, and innovative technology.
-It set new standards in ride quality, handling, and braking, thanks to both being the first mass production car equipped with hydropneumatic suspension, as well as disc brakes.
+Marketed with a less expensive variant, the Citroën ID, the DS was known for its aerodynamic, futuristic body design and unorthodox, quirky, and innovative technology.
+It set new standards in ride quality, handling, and braking, thanks to being the first mass production car equipped with both hydropneumatic suspension as well as disc brakes.
 The 1967 Series 3 also introduced directional headlights to automotive mass-production.

-Italian sculptor and industrial designer Flaminio Bertoni and the French aeronautical engineer André Lefèbvre styled and engineered the DS, and Paul Magès developed the hydropneumatic self-levelling suspension.
+The Italian sculptor and industrial designer Flaminio Bertoni and the French aeronautical engineer André Lefèbvre styled and engineered the DS, and Paul Magès developed the hydropneumatic self-levelling suspension.
 Robert Opron designed the 1967 Series 3 facelift.
-Citroën built 1,455,746 examples in six countries, of which 1,330,755 were manufactured at Citroën's main Paris Quai de Javel (now Quai André-Citroën) production plant.
+Citroën built 1455746 examples in six countries, of which 1330755 were manufactured at Citroën's main Paris Quai de Javel (now Quai André-Citroën) production plant.

-In combination with Citroën's proven front-wheel drive, the DS was used competitively in rally racing during almost its entire 20year production run, and achieved multiple major victories, as early as 1959, and as late as 1974.
-It placed third in the 1999 Car of the Century poll recognizing the world's most influential auto designs and was named the most beautiful car of all time by Classic & Sports Car magazine.
+The DS was used competitively in rally racing during almost its entire 20year production run, and achieved multiple major victories, as early as 1959, and as late as 1974.
+It was named the most beautiful car of all time by Classic & Sports Car magazine.

 The name DS and ID are puns in the French language.
 "DS" is pronounced exactly like déesse, lit. 'goddess', whereas "ID" is pronounced as idée ('idea').